Yellow-Dog-Man/Resonite-Issues/HOW_WE_PRIORITIZE.md

 Here follows a quick summary of the different signals and factors that are used when prioritizing issues.
 We recommend reading the sections below that expand on each and provide some examples to better understand them.

-- **Descriptive title** - precise title that describes core of the issue helps issue get prioritized, vague or misleading titles hurt its changes to get picked up
+- **Descriptive title** - precise title that describes core of the issue helps issue get prioritized, vague or misleading titles hurt its chances to get picked up
 - **Quality and clarity** - use precise language and to the point to increase chance of issue to get picked up, make sure to provide all necessary information
 - **Impact on software, community and team** - security issues generally get higher priority.
 Similarly issues affecting stability (especially infrastructure), legal, business, operating costs, development, content, moderation or accessibility can be prioritized over others
 - **Recency & regressions** - issues relating to recent changes and additions will get higher priority